kubevirt/kubevirt.github.io/labs/kubernetes/lab2.md

 ```

 #### Use the CDI

-**NOTE** As commented previously, if you are runing minikube on a local VM you probably need to download the pvc_fedora.yml file first, then modify the configuration accordingly to your resources.

 As an example, we will import a Fedora30 Cloud Image as a PVC and launch a Virtual Machine making use of it.